ENCODE-DCC/rna-seq-pipeline/docs/reference.md

 * `rna.kallisto.fragment_length` Is the average fragment length.
 * `rna.kallisto.sd_of_fragment_length` Is the standard deviation of the fragment lengths.
+* `rna.rna_qc.tr_id_to_gene_type_tsv` rna_qc task calculates the number of reads by gene type.
+For this a tsv file that contains a mapping from transcript IDs to gene types is provided.
+For GRCh38, hg19, and mm10 with ERCC (ambion 1) and PhiX spikes the tsv is provided in this repo.
+If you are using some other annotation, you can use code [here](https://github.com/ENCODE-DCC/transcript_id_to_gene_type_mapping) to build your own.

 ## Outputs

 1. `DNANexus`: If you choose to use `dxWDL` and run pipelines on DNANexus platform, then output will be stored on the specified output directory without any subdirectories.

 2. `Cromwell`: `Cromwell` will store outputs for each task under directory `cromwell-executions/[WORKFLOW_ID]/call-[TASK_NAME]/shard-[IDX]`.
 For all tasks `[IDX]` means a zero-based index for each replicate.

+### Output files

+#### Task Align

+* `Genome bam`, file name ends with `_genome.bam`.
+Bam aligned to genome.
+* `Anno bam`, file name ends with `_anno.bam`.
+Bam aligned to annotation.
+* `Genome flagstat` file name ends with `_genome_flagstat.txt`.
+Samtools flagstats on the genome bam.
+* `Anno flagstat` file name ends with `_anno_flagstat.txt`.
+Samtools flagstats on anno bam.
+* `STAR run log` file name ends with `_Log.final.out`.
+STAR run log.
+* `Python log` file name is `align.log`.
+This file contains possible additional information on the pipeline step.

+#### Task Kallisto

+* `Kallisto quants`, file name ends with `_abundance.tsv`.
+Kallisto quantifications.
+* `Python log` file name is `kallisto_quant.log`.
+This file contains possible additional information on the pipeline step.

+#### Task Bam to Signals

+In case of an stranded run, the plus and minus strand signal tracks are separated (there will be four tracks per replicate).

+* `Unique BigWig`, file name ends with `niq.bw`.
+Contains the signal track of the uniquely mapped reads.
+* `All BigWig`, the file name ends with `ll.bw`.
+Contains the signal track of all reads.
+* `Python log` file name is `bam_to_signals.log`.
+This file contains possible additional information on the pipeline step.

+#### Task RSEM Quant

+* `Genes results`, file name ends with `genes.results`.
+Contains gene quantifications.
+* `Isoforms results`, file name ends with `isoforms.results`.
+Contains isoform quantifications.
+* `Number of genes`, file name ends with `_number_of_genes_detected.json`.
+Contains the number of genes detected, which is determined as `TPM` value being greater than `1`.
+* `Python log` file name is `rsem_quant.log`.
+This file contains possible additional information on the pipeline step.

+### Task Mad QC

+This step is run if and only if the number of replicates is 2.

+* `Mad QC plot`, file name ends with `_mad_plot.png`.
+Contains the MAD QC plot.
+* `Mad QC metrics` file name ends with `_mad_qc_metrics.json`.
+Contains MAD QC metrics.
+* `Python log` file name is `mad_qc.log`.
+This file contains possible additional information on the pipeline step.

+### Task RNA QC

+This step calculates additional metrics.
+At this time the only metric is to calculate reads by gene type.
+It is very **IMPORTANT** to look at the `Python log` of this step to see that the transcriptome bam did not contain any transcripts that are not present in the transcript ID to gene type mapping tsv.
+In case that happens, make sure you are using the STAR aligner and RSEM quantifier indexes you think you are using, and that all the other references are correct!

+* `RNA QC`, file name ends with `qc.json`.
+Contains additional QC metrics.
+For now the reads by gene type.
+* `Python log` file name is `rna_qc.log`.
+This file contains **IMPORTANT** information on the pipeline step.